mongodb/docs/source/reference/commands.rst

      should always perform these operations during scheduled maintenance periods.

-   - In some situations, a ``replSetReconfig`` can cause the current shell to disconnect.
-Do not be alarmed.
+   - In some cases, ``replSetReconfig`` forces the current primary to step down and forces an election for primary among the members of the replica set.
+When this happens the set will drop all current collections.

    .. slave-ok, admin-only